vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 <TabItem value="mumbai">

-#### Initialize rootchain contracts

-Now that we have started the rootchain, we can deploy and initialize the rootchain smart contracts.
+We can now deploy and initialize the rootchain smart contracts.
 This is done using the `polygon-edge rootchain init-contracts` command with the following options:

 <details>
 <summary>Flags</summary>